automl/neps/docs/reference/search_algorithms/multifidelity.md

 ??? example "Practical Tips"

-    - ``IfBO`` is a good choice when the problem allows for low-fidelity configurations to be continued to retrieve high-fidelity results.
+    - ``IfBO`` is a good choice when the problem allows for low-fidelity configurations to be continued to retrieve high-fidelity results, utilizing neps's [checkpointing](../evaluate_pipeline.md#arguments-for-convenience) feature.
 ___

 For optimizers using both Priors and Multi-Fidelity, please refer [here](multifidelity_prior.md).